{{ root_page.title }}

 Delirium is NOT permanent in most people.

-In adults who are fairly healthy delirium may only last a few days once the cause has been found and treated.
+For adults who are fairly healthy.
+Delirium may only last a few days after finding the cause and treated.

-In older people the effects of delirium can often last longer, and some confusion may still be noticeable for several weeks after the cause has been treated.
+For older people.
+Delirium can often last longer.
+Confusion may still last for several weeks after finding the cause and treated.

 What should I do If I am worried about my friend or relative?

-If you are worried about your friend or relative you can talk to a member of staff about your concerns.
+If you have worries about your friend or relatives.
+You can talk to a member of staff about your concerns.

 Video